lilikenel/lilikenel/README.md

 # Hi, my name's Lilike!

-### I am currently a student at WeThinkCode_ studying Systems Development.
+### I am currently a student at WeThinkCode_ and an aspiring Full-Stack Developer.

 - 🌱 I’m currently learning Flutter & Dart
 - 🤔 I’m looking to learn as much as I can about Cyber Security